 Guides to all Local Council Regulations

 Tree removal is another important element of preserving a healthy ecosystem and a safe community.
-Trees that have deteriorated through age, disease, damage or neglect can become hazardous to any people, wildlife or property near them.
-From falling leaves, sticks and branches, to the entire body of a tree coming down, there are plenty of risks associated with trees in poor health.
-Cutting down trees however, is heavily restricted in all councils across Victoria.
+Trees that have deteriorated through age, disease, damage, or neglect can become hazardous to any people, wildlife, or property near them.
+From falling leaves, sticks, and branches, to the entire body of a tree coming down, there are plenty of risks associated with trees in poor health.
+Cutting trees down, however, is heavily restricted in councils across Victoria and Australia.
 These restrictions are in place to ensure the preservation of the urban forest and to prevent unnecessary or irresponsible removal of healthy and beneficial trees.
-In most cases you will need to apply for a permit from your council in order to remove a tree, especially if it is a large, mature or native tree.
-These permits are often accompanied by application fees, however these fees are far outweighed by the fines that can be imposed for removing a tree without a permit.

 Victorian Council Tree Removal Regulations